Higher dimensional distortion of random complexes: Remarks and questions

 \begin{example*} Let $(X,d)$ be a finite metric space and let $\chi$ be the hypergraph structure consisting of all pairs of points in $X$, then for any map $\phi : X \to \mathcal{H}$, So Feige's volume distortion is indeed a generalization of metric distortion. \end{example*}

 Volume distortion, however, is distinct from filling distortion as we have defined it.
-For example, every simplicial complex on $n$ vertices with complete $1$-skeleton (and any hypergraph structure desired) can be embedded by some $\phi$ into $\R^n$ with $\eta (\phi) =1$.
+A simplicial complex simply regarded as a metric space ignores the higher skeleta.
+For example, a simplicial complex on $n$ vertices with complete $1$-skeleton (and any hypergraph structure desired) can be embedded by some $\phi$ into $\R^n$ with $\eta (\phi) =1$ by simply sending the vertices to an orthonormal basis.
 This shows, in particular, the dependence of volume distortion on the underlying metric.